-The architectural style of this house reflects the Federal Style of architecture prevalent between 1780-1820.
-According to the Pennsylvania Architecture Field Guide, published by The Pennsylvania Historical and Museum Commission: "The Federal style is also known as the Adam style, after the Adam brothers, British architects who developed this style in England.
+The architectural style of this house primarily reflects the Federalist Style.
+Federalist Style is a distinct and elegant architectural style, flourished in the United States from around 1780 to 1840, which fits into the time frame for when this house was constructed.20 According to the Pennsylvania Architectural Field Guide, published by the Pennsylvania Historical and Museum Commission, "The Federal style is also known as the Adam style, after the Adam brothers, British architects who developed this style in England.
 It is really a refinement of the Georgian style, which was popular in the years preceding the Federal style.
 Like the Georgian style, the Federal style is designed around center hall floor plan, or side hall for narrow row houses.
-The Federal style has many of the same elements of the Georgian style - symmetry, classical details, and a side gabled roof - yet it is different in its ornamentation and sophistication.
-Federal details are more delicate, slender, and finely drawn than their Georgian counterparts and may feature swags, garlands and urns.
+The Federal style has many of the same elements of the Georgian style - symmetry, classical details and a side gabled roof - yet it is different in its ornamentation and sophistication.
+Federal details are more delicate, slender and finely drawn than their Georgian counterparts and may feature swags, garlands and urns.
 Also, more formal elements were introduced in the Federal style, such as the front door fanlight window, sometimes with flanking sidelights, and more elaborate door surrounds and porticos.
 The Federal style is also known for dramatic windows, three-part or Palladian windows with curved arches.
 Another outstanding - yet less common - Federal feature is the use of curving or polygonal window projections.
 The Federal style became popular throughout the colonies after the American Revolution and was dominant until about 1820, when it was supplanted by the Greek or Classical Revival Style.
-The easiest way to identify a federal style building from a Georgian one is to look for the elliptical fan light over the front door or the Palladian windows - not that those design features do not appear in later styles as well.
-The Federal house in Pennsylvania is usually a brick two or three story building."
+The easiest way to identify a Federal style building from a Georgian one is to look for the elliptical fan light over the front door or the Palladian windows - not that those design features do not appear in later styles as well.
+The Federal house in Pennsylvania is usually a brick two or three story building."21